Xiaofei-it/Shelly/doc/DOMINO_COMBINATION.md

 # Domino Combination

-The Shelly library provides methods for merging the results of two Dominoes and combing two results of two Dominoes into one result, which is useful especially when it comes to the Retrofit Domino.
+The Shelly library provides methods for merging the outputs of two Dominoes and combing two outputs of two Dominoes into one input for the following action, which is useful especially when it comes to the Retrofit Domino.
 These methods allow you to write a Domino which sends two HTTP requests at the same time and uses the results of the two requests to perform actions.
 Also, you can write a Domino which sends an HTTP request and after getting its result, sends another request.